Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Introduction

 \section{Introduction}

-The ability to generate, control, and protect quantum entanglement against environmental noise is a critical endeavor at the heart of emerging quantum technologies \cite{Barzanjeh2021, Blais2020, Kotler2021, Xia2023, Brady2023, Chen2025, Ye2025, Araya2023, rogers2014hybrid, Rips2013}.
-Realizing the full potential of quantum computing, secure communication, and ultra-precise sensing therefore hinges on developing physical platforms where entanglement can be manipulated with unprecedented precision and resilience \cite{Emale2025, Lai2022, Lai.2022, Berinyuy2025b}.
+In recent years, efforts have been devoted to the generation, control, and protection of quantum entanglement against the effects of environmental noise and the resulting decoherence, as quantum entanglement is a key resource for emerging quantum technologies \cite{Barzanjeh2021, Blais2020, Kotler2021, Xia2023, Brady2023, Chen2025, Ye2025, Araya2023, rogers2014hybrid, Rips2013}.
+Realizing the full potential of quantum computing, secure communication, and ultra-precise sensing therefore hinges on developing physical platforms where entanglement can be manipulated with precision and resilience \cite{Emale2025, Lai2022, Lai.2022, Berinyuy2025b}.

-Within this vibrant and rapidly advancing research landscape, molecular cavity optomechanics (McOM) has emerged as a particularly compelling frontier for engineering quantum states \cite{Roelli2024, Huang2024, Liu2017, Xiao2012}.
-Operating at the intersection of quantum optics and molecular physics, McOMs offer three distinct advantages over their more conventional cavity optomechanical (COM) counterparts.
-First, they feature unprecedentedly strong light-matter interactions, where molecular vibrations couple to confined photons to form hybrid quasi-particles known as molecular polaritons \cite{Roelli2016, Schmidt2024, Chikkaraddy2016, Xiang2024}.
-This coupling is so significant that single-photon optomechanical coupling strengths ($g_m$) can reach values in the range of \SIrange{10}{100}{\giga\hertz}, orders of magnitude larger than in many conventional COM systems \cite{Huang2024, Roelli2024}.
-Second, McOM platforms provide access to ultra-high frequency vibrational modes (e.g., \SIrange{24}{48}{\tera\hertz}).
-Third, and critically, the optomechanical coupling strength benefits from a collective $\sqrt{N}$ enhancement, where $N$ represents the substantial number of molecules effectively coupled to the cavity mode \cite{Huang2024, Berinyuy2025}.

-This powerful combination endows McOM systems with profound thermal resilience.
-Theoretical models predict that this intrinsic robustness is so pronounced that entanglement could, in principle, persist up to a theoretical limit of \SI{e3}{\kelvin} \cite{Berinyuy2025b, Kussia2024, Pan2022, Huang2025}.
-It is imperative to emphasize that this remarkable theoretical scaling showcases the platform's fundamental potential but does not represent a practical operating temperature.
-Real-world implementations would be severely constrained by material challenges long before reaching these extremes, including irreversible degradation of the molecular ensemble, desorption from surfaces at temperatures greater than $\sim$\SI{500}{\kelvin}, compromised stability of the cavity structure itself, and the integrity of plasmonic components if used \cite{Roelli2024, Xiang2024}.
-Nevertheless, this intrinsic theoretical resilience motivates the exploration of McOM as a leading platform for developing cutting-edge \textit{high ambient temperatures} (e.g., near-room-temperature to $\sim$\SI{500}{\kelvin}) quantum technologies.